 \subsection{Grounded Reasoning}

 Building upon the supervised format of \methodname-Trace, this component executes the core reasoning process at inference.
-Rather than passively defining reasoning as a static mapping, \methodname actively decomposes the complex language-to-task translation into granular, executable cognitive operations, operationalized as explicit \emph{skills} (e.g., anatomical localization, spatial relation reasoning, and synonym normalization).
+Rather than solely leveraging a fixed mapping from text input to segmentation type, \methodname actively decomposes complex input prompts into granular, executable cognitive operations, using explicit \emph{skills} such as spatial relation reasoning and synonym normalization.